team-reflect/beginning-of-infinity/notes/Universal Systems.md

 A universal system - capable of representing all states.
 Universal systems have been invented a few times throughout history but always by accident.
 Nobody realized their significance until decades, sometimes centuries later.

+and there is no more reason to expect the brain to be a computer than a steam engine.
+But there is.
+A steam engine is not a universal simulator.
+But a computer is, so expecting it to be able to do whatever neurons can is not a metaphor: it is a known and proven property of the laws of physics as best we know them.

 None universal systems: